-Burlington, Ontario–(Newsfile Corp. – September 1, 2022) – Silver Bullet Mines Corp.
-(TSXV: SBMI) (OTCQB: SBMCF) (‘SBMI’ or ‘the Company’) is pleased to announce two major achievements.
-It has begun processing higher grade ore at its 100%-owned mill, and it has signed its first contract for the delivery of silver dore bars.
+Burlington, Ontario–(Newsfile Corp. – November 27, 2023) – Silver Bullet Mines Corp.
+(TSXV: SBMI) (OTCQB: SBMCF) (‘SBMI’ or ‘the Company’) is pleased to announce high grade silver results as it moves to the next stage in the development of the new Zone1, as outlined in previous press releases.

 To view an enhanced version of this graphic, please visit: